-- 1. Labor is significantly lower on replaceable skin layer membranes because of the simplicity of operation and maintenance. - 2.
-Maintenance is a higher cost due to the higher capex of the replaceable skin layer membranes compared to DAF technology. - 3.
+- 1. One of the significant cost savings observed in case studies 5 and 6 was the reduced costs to manage sludge (the reject volume) for replaceable skin layer membranes - 2.
+Labor is significantly lower on replaceable skin layer membranes because of the simplicity of operation and maintenance. - 3.
+Maintenance is a higher cost due to the higher capex of the replaceable skin layer membranes compared to DAF technology. - 4.
 Replaceable skin layer membranes utilize approximately 1/3 the electricity compared to DAF technology.
-Replaceable skin layer membranes provide an excellent opportunity for an end user of the technology to achieve net zero standards. - 4.
-One of the very significant cost savings that was observed in case study 5 was the reduced costs to manage sludge (the reject volume) for replaceable skin layer membranes. - 5.
-Depreciation is much higher for replaceable skin layer membranes because the capital cost is approximately 3.5 times higher than DAF technology.
+Replaceable skin layer membranes provide an excellent opportunity for an end user of the technology to achieve net zero standards. - 5.
+One of the significant cost savings observed in case studies 5, 6 and 7 was the reduced costs to manage sludge (the reject volume) for replaceable skin layer membranes. - 6.
+Depreciation is two times higher for replaceable skin layer membranes because the capital cost is approximately 2 times higher than DAF technology.